FeastFramework/framework/docs/json-standalone.md

    ISO-8601.
 4. `included` - Defaults to true.
 If set to false, Json strings created with the `Json::marshal` function will not include the property.
+5. `omitEmpty` - Defaults to false.
+If set to true, Json strings created with the `Json::marshal` function will not include the property if the value is null or empty string (`''`).

 [Back to Top](#working-with-json-and-objects)